Pricing Information

 Use the Online Estimator Tool

-To calculate the most accurate price estimate possible, we will need some specific information that includes:
+To calculate the most accurate price estimate possible, we will need information that includes:

-4. All procedures to be performed and diagnosis (available from your provider).
-Having all procedures that will be performed will ensure a more accurate estimate of your out of pocket responsibility.
+- All procedures to be performed and diagnosis (available from your provider).
+Having all procedures that will be performed will ensure a more accurate estimate of your out-of-pocket responsibility.

 We will be able to give you an estimate based on your individual insurance coverage and procedures scheduled to be performed.

-In compliance with federal regulation, Atrium Health Floyd provides a list of standard charges for each of its facilities in a machine-readable format.
-The public may view the Centers for Medicare and Medicaid Services (CMS) Hospital Pricing Transparency requirements at the following CMS webpage: cms.gov/hospital-price-transparency.
+Atrium Health Floyd provides a list of standard charges for each of its facilities in a CMS-specified template.
+Read the

 The charge lists posted on this website are accurate, with applicable disclaimers, as of the date indicated within each facility/tab file header.
 CMS requires hospitals to update annually.
-Therefore, ongoing additions and changes made after the date indicated may not be reflected in the posted files until the next update.
+Additions and changes made after the date indicated may not be reflected in the posted files until the next update.

 The list charge of a hospital service is not equivalent to the actual amount paid by governmental or commercial insurance companies; accordingly, each patient's financial responsibility may vary.
 The amount a patient pays is based on many factors, including health insurance, benefit plans and other applicable discounts, as well as the services provided based on each patient's unique needs.
 It is unlikely that your final bill will exactly match the prices listed and may serve only as an estimate of the final cost.